Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Conclusion

-We present Symmetric RL loss, inspired by Symmetric Cross Entropy (SCE) \citep{DBLP:journals/corr/abs-1908-06112} from supervised learning, to enhance the robustness of the reinforcement learning training procedure.
-SCE considers reverse information to consider noisy data distribution.
-Since the RL training procedure can be unstable, we apply this mechanism to RL algorithms (A2C and PPO).
-This defines the RL version of Symmetric RL loss, resulting in SA2C and SPPO.

-We experiment with SA2C and SPPO on various discrete action space tasks and continuous action space tasks.
-Furthermore, we evaluate them on LLM tasks such as IMDB positive sentiment and TL;DR summarization.
-Our results show that SPPO performs better than SA2C.
-We argue this is mainly due to PPO's off-policy parts and advantage normalization step, which causes advantage sign changes.
+We present Symmetric RL loss, inspired by Symmetric Cross Entropy (SCE) \citep{9010653} from supervised learning, to enhance RL robustness.
+By incorporating reverse information through SCE, we develop SA2C and SPPO, extending standard A2C and PPO algorithms.
+We test SA2C and SPPO on various discrete and continuous action space tasks and further evaluate SPPO on RLHF tasks like IMDB positive sentiment and TL;DR summarization.
+Our results show that SPPO consistently outperforms PPO.We attribute this to PPO’s off-policy components and advantage normalization with small batch sizes, which cause advantage sign changes (confusion).
+SCE helps stabilize training, addressing these challenges.

-We only suggest Symmetric RL loss for RL algorithms using advantage, such as A2C or PPO.
-Exploring the incorporation of reverse information in other reinforcement learning algorithms, such as DQN or SAC, is an intriguing topic.
-Additionally, although we used the loss form proposed in SCE, devising more diverse types of reverse RL loss functions, such as the Normalized Loss Functions \citep{DBLP:journals/corr/abs-2006-13554} proposed after SCE, is also an interesting direction for future work.